Addictions and Mental Health Treatment Certification

 In addition to academic quality, the Addictions and Mental Health Treatment Certificate Program’s commitment to excellence is exemplified through the credentials, dedication and enthusiasm of its faculty.
 They are not only excellent teachers, but also practicing professionals who stay current with changes in the behavioral healthcare field.
 Students gain both knowledge and skills for the most up-to-date issues and practices as they prepare to enter the workplace upon graduation.

-Graduates of Alvernia’s Behavioral Health Certificate Program find employment in inpatient and outpatient rehabilitation centers, hospitals, corporate employee assistance programs, prevention and intervention centers, and other social agencies.
+Graduates of Alvernia’s Addictions and Mental Heath Treatment Certificate Program find employment in inpatient and outpatient rehabilitation centers, hospitals, corporate employee assistance programs, prevention and intervention centers, and other social agencies.
 The program maintains an excellent employment placement rate.
 The Career Services Office can provide assistance with resume preparation, interviewing and job searches.

 - Mental Health